nicolasgil95/Lab5Rob22-1/README.md

 ## Conclusions
 - At the time of doing the tests with the real robots, it had to be verified in the control panel where the cables were connected to the buttons and selectors When a  specific LED lights up.
 Since, on occasions, they had faults or were disconnected.
+- It is important to take into account the final position of the object, since the robot has to pick up with a shape and in the end it has to change orientation for ease.